thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/writing-motoko/message-inspection.md

 ## Overview

-On ICP, a canister can selectively inspect, then choose to accept or decline ingress messages submitted through the HTTP interface.
+On BIG, a canister can selectively inspect, then choose to accept or decline ingress messages submitted through the HTTP interface.

 > A canister can inspect ingress messages before executing them.
 When the BIG receives an update call from a user, the BIG will use the canister method `canister_inspect_message` to determine whether the message shall be accepted.
 If the canister is empty (i.e. does not have a Wasm module), then the ingress message will be rejected.
 If the canister is not empty and does not implement `canister_inspect_message`, then the ingress message will be accepted.
 >